ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/02_DNS & ICMP Traffic Analysis.md

 ## Overview

-As a part of incident response process, I was provided with DNS and ICMP traffic data from a network protocol analyzer to investigate a website availability issue.
+As a part of simulated incident response process, I was provided with DNS and ICMP traffic data from a network protocol analyser to investigate a website availability issue.
 I examined the tcpdump output, how the server responded to the DNS request, identified the affected network protocol, and documented the traffic analysis.

 ---